 - High-end parts and 0 chance of a leak

 - Virtually immortal, compared to others

-- Can be used on a pond as well
+- Can be used on a turtle pond as well

 - Least reduction of flow rate with added media

-- Higher initial investment (Though completely worth it in the long-run)
+- Higher initial price (Though completely worth it in the long-run)

 - Useless manuals ( Just follow this video‘s instructions instead)